 Tex-Mex usually uses flour tortillas instead of the corn tortillas typical in Mexican versions.
-However, trying these truckstop enchiladas with Tex-Mex gravy using flour tortillas, the result was too gooey.
+However, flour tortillas in the Tex-Mex gravy produced a dish that was way too gooey.
 The flour tortillas seemed to get soggy and almost gummy.
 Not an appealing texture.

 Corn tortillas work well in this dish.
-Go the extra step and lightly fry them in a skillet with a brushing of vegetable oil.
+Go the extra step and lightly fry them in a skillet with a thin brush of vegetable oil.
 Not only does it bring out the flavor of the corn, but it also allows you to roll the tortilla without it breaking.

-- Ground turkey or ground tempeh make great substitutes for the ground beef.
+- Ground turkey or ground tempeh make great substitutes for ground beef.

 - No Mexican oregano?
 Try an equal amount of marjoram, which has a similar citrus quality or you can use Italian oregano.